Holy Trinity Catholic Primary School

 How?

 Early reading skills are prioritised, from developing our children’s phonological awareness in Early Years, through to Year Two, where the children learn to decode fluently.
 These skills are taught through the systematic, synthetics phonic programme Jolly Phonics.
 Daily phonic lessons are taught in Nursery, Reception and Year One.
 There is a sharp focus on ensuring that children acquire a wide range of vocabulary and communicate effectively.
 The Early Years’ Curriculum offer builds on a key text for the half term, broadening to introduce children to other works of fiction and non-fiction.
-National Curriculum teachers follow the Holy Trinity Reading Process, when planning a sequence of learning.
-This typically spans three weeks and Years One to Six receive three reading lessons per week.
-These lessons interlink with the Writing Process and are based around a specific class text.
-The Reading Process is outlined below:
+In Years 2-6, children also study units of work linked to their class text for the half-term, as well as non-fiction and poetry texts which may be connected to their class reader.
+The reading units typically span over two weeks and also link with the writing cycle.
+The reading cycle is outlined below:

 Week 1: